very-inky/Bit-HeroesBot/README.md

 Most of the functionality of this script has been disabled as not to autorun and hotkeys have been bound to test things as needed.
 THIS IS NOT A RELEASE!!!!

-Currently Working on:
+Currently Working on: Testing v0.3 http://discord.gg/wEvJ8cmcYf
-World Boss functionality.
-http://discord.gg/wEvJ8cmcYf
 This is where you can go if you would like to ask questions or keep up to date with the project